ghankerson/origins-conscioussness/intro.md

 As intriguing as I have found this book it is a difficult read.
 I am not a Jungian Analyst so I am learning as I go.
 I have started the book over five times.
-Although re-reading has helped me understand a good deal more of the concepts Neumann puts forth, each page can be challenging.
+Although re-reading has helped me understand a good deal more of the concepts Neumann puts forth, but sometimes each page can be challenging.
 I have recently broken up the sidewalk on the east side of my house and reading each page of the book at times feels analogous to hauling off a large chunk of concrete.
 I found myself wishing for a discussion of the book.
 Many popular books like the Harry Potter and Game of Thrones series have podcasts where podcasters go through a book chapter by chapter and offer analysis.
 I haven't found such a resource online as of it yet.
 So the next best thing is to do this myself.
 This is an ambitious intellectual task and I will probably lack the expertise to do job a good Jungian Analyst would do but the process will be enlightening for me as I hope it is for you..

 * Back to Peterson's interpretation of the Lion King.
-I think he is interpreting the symbolism in a plausible even correct or reasonable way.
+I think he is interpreting the symbolism correctly or at least a correct interpretation.

 * The strange thing about symbolism is we understand them at some level but they are very hard to explain verbally rationally.
 Symbols stirs us but they are